 Cricut Explore 3

-In June 2021, Cricut announced the new Explore in the Explore family of machines — the Cricut Explore 3.
+In June 2021, Cricut announced the newest Explore in the Explore family of machines — the Cricut Explore 3.
 The biggest difference between the Cricut Explore 3 and the Cricut Explore Air 2 is that the Explore 3 can cut Smart Materials in a long, continuous cut without a mat, and it can cut it faster … even faster than Fast Mode on the Explore or Maker.
 Smart Materials are the new materials — like Smart Vinyl and Smart Paper — that you can cut without a mat on the Explore 3, Maker 3, and Joy.
 My favorite feature of the new Explore 3 is just how its speed saves me a lot of time — when they say fast, they mean fast.
 I did a speed test and found that the Explore 3 was more than twice as fast as the Explore Air 2.
 That’s a big deal when you have a lot of things to cut, or a project with intricate cuts that take a lot of time.

 Who is the Cricut Explore 3 for?
-I think the Explore 3 is great for all crafters, and particularly good for a small business that is making decals for T-shirts, signs, and cups as it can cut faster and longer.
+I think the Cricut Explore 3 is great for all crafters, and particularly good for a small business that is making decals for T-shirts, signs, and cups as it can cut faster and longer.

 Cricut Maker 3